augustojulio/candidate-management-platform/README.md

 ## Next Steps

+- Display a "Not Found" message when the route doesn't exist.
+- Add a favicon and a title.
 - Improvement: Add pagination and more advanced filtering options.
 - Improvement: Enhance the dashboard with more metrics and visual representations.